Jean Marais: The Chameleon Who Became Cocteau’s Muse

 “A Cinematic Wonder”

-In their next collaborative film, Jean Marais portrayed three characters on screen, playing the friend of Ludovic Avelan, the Prince, and the Beast.
-Critics dubbed these performances a “cinematic wonder.”
-This film by Jean Cocteau earned Jean Marais his first “Bambi” award in 1948, while the director received the Louis Delluc Prize.
-A year before these notable accolades, Jean Marais starred in Cocteau’s next drama “The Two-Headed Eagle.”
-The actor disliked working with stunt doubles, so he performed his own stunts, nearly dying during the filming of that movie when he got stuck upside down in a crevice between two rocks.
+In that film, Jean Marais portrayed three characters on screen, playing the friend of Ludovic Avelan, the Prince, and the Beast.
+Critics called these performances a “cinematic wonder.”
+The film earned Marais his first “Bambi” award in 1948, while the director received the Louis Delluc Prize.
+A year before those accolades, Marais starred in Cocteau’s drama “The Two-Headed Eagle.”
+The actor disliked working with stunt doubles, so he performed his own stunts and nearly died during filming when he became stuck upside down in a crevice between two rocks.

 The Two-Headed Eagle

-In the 1950s, Jean Marais’s filmography saw new roles in “swashbuckler” films.
-“Captain Fracasse,” “The Count of Monte Cristo,” “The Hunchback”—in these films, Jean Marais played heroes with a code of honor: defenders of the weak and champions of justice.
-The best directors offered the star roles in their films: André Hunebelle invited the popular French actor to his film “Parisian Mysteries,” Abel Gance—into “The Battle of Austerlitz,” and Luchino Visconti—into “White Nights.”
-In the 1960s, a series about Fantomas hit the screens, where the incomparable comic embodied the character of Commissioner Juve, while Jean Marais played two main characters.
+In the 1950s, Jean Marais’s filmography shifted toward swashbucklers.
+In “Captain Fracasse,” “The Count of Monte Cristo,” and “The Hunchback,” Marais played heroes with a code of honor — defenders of the weak and champions of justice.
+Top directors offered him leading parts: André Hunebelle invited him to appear in “Parisian Mysteries,” Abel Gance cast him in “The Battle of Austerlitz,” and Luchino Visconti included him in “White Nights.”
+In the 1960s, a Fantomas series hit the screens: comic actor Louis de Funès played Commissioner Juve, while Jean Marais took on the two main roles.

 Jean Marais and Louis de Funès in the Fantomas Films